RemusDB/DemoClients/SNS/01-decision making.md

 <p align="middle"><img src="/static/AnalyticalProblems.png" alt="recursion" align="middle" style="max-width: 100%"></p>

-##### Task: Most popular takeaway choices
+##### Task: Current account types
 type: multichoice
 answer: 2

 ###### Question

-<p>As a marketing analyst at SNS Bank, you want to understand your traffic sources and divide it into organic search, referral and social network.
+<p>As a marketing analyst at SNS Bank, you want to understand how many clients have account types Basis, Complete and Youth.
 What type of analytical problem type are you trying to solve?</p>

 ###### Option #1